Footwear

 Start with a Base Layer

 Your base layer is all about moisture control.
+Brands like Nike Pro Therma and Under Armour ColdGear offer effective thermal gear options for winter soccer.
 You’re still going to sweat, even in the cold, and that moisture can make you chilly if it sits on your skin.
-That’s why moisture-wicking materials like merino wool or synthetic fabrics are ideal.
+That’s why moisture-wicking materials like merino wool or synthetic fabrics are ideal—with Nike being a leading brand in cold-weather soccer apparel.

 These fabrics pull sweat away from your body, keeping you dry and warm throughout your training.